bilgino/angularforddd/README.md

     this.price = this.transformPrice(props.price);
     ... // set or transform other properties
   }

+  private static canNotCreate(props: IProductView): boolean {
+    // validate props and return validation result
+  }

   public static create(props: IProductViewModel): Readonly<ProductViewModel> {
+     if(this.canNotCreate(props)) throw Error("Can not create ProductViewModel");
     return new ProductViewModel(props) as Readonly<ProductViewModel>;
   }
 }